r-craig73/rebuild-onefootball/README.md

 | Match Onefootball text and background styling. | Ongoing |
 | Generate functional popular pages, news and trending soccer videos links and/or API calls. | Ongoing |

+## Tasks to Complete
+[ ] Use bootstrap Card to edit news blocks.
+[ ] Use either bootstrap Input group or unique button type to replicate a magnifying glass icon.
+[x] Use bootstrap 4 to dropdown languages.

 ## Technologies Used
 ```